We found 9 orthopedic reconstructive surgeons who accept Medicare near Boise, ID.

 Clinical interests: Sports Health

-Dr. John Kloss' specialties are orthopedic trauma, hand surgery, and adult orthopedic reconstructive surgery.
-Dr. Kloss studied medicine at Wake Forest University School of Medicine.
-His medical residency was performed at a hospital affiliated with the University of Arizona and a hospital affiliated with the University of Cincinnati.
-Areas of expertise for Dr. Kloss include knee problems, arthroscopic surgery, and hand problems.
-He has a 4.5 out of 5 star average patient rating.
-He accepts Medicare insurance.
+Dr. John Kloss practices orthopedic trauma, hand surgery, and adult orthopedic reconstructive surgery.
+Clinical interests for Dr. Kloss include knee problems, arthroscopic surgery, and hand problems.
+After completing medical school at Wake Forest University School of Medicine, he performed his residency at a hospital affiliated with the University of Arizona and a hospital affiliated with the University of Cincinnati.
+His average patient rating is 4.5 stars out of 5.
+He is in-network for Aetna and Medicare insurance.
 Dr. Kloss welcomes new patients.

 Clinical interests: Knee Problems, Arthroscopic Surgery, Hip Problems, Wrist Problems, Shoulder Problems, Hand Problems

 Dr. Ronald Kristensen is a specialist in orthopedic trauma, adult orthopedic reconstructive surgery, and foot & ankle surgery.
+He works in Boise, ID.
 Clinical interests for Dr. Kristensen include knee problems, foot problems, and ankle problems.
-He takes Medicare insurance.
-He welcomes new patients.
-He studied medicine at the University of California, Los Angeles (UCLA), David Geffen School of Medicine.
-His residency was performed at a hospital affiliated with the University of Washington.
+Dr. Kristensen is an in-network provider for Coventry, First Health, and Self-Pay/Uninsured, as well as other insurance carriers.
+He graduated from the University of California, Los Angeles (UCLA), David Geffen School of Medicine.
+Dr. Kristensen's training includes a residency program at a hospital affiliated with the University of Washington.
+He is accepting new patients.

 Clinical interests: Sports Health, Hip Problems, Fractures, Knee Problems, Arthroscopic Surgery, Ankle Problems, ...
 (Read more)

-Dr. Jeffry Menzner is an orthopedic trauma and adult orthopedic reconstructive surgery specialist in Boise, ID.
-Dr. Menzner graduated from Baylor College of Medicine.
-His residency was performed at a hospital affiliated with the University of Utah.
-He has a 3.5 out of 5 star average patient rating.
-He is an in-network provider for Medicare insurance.
-His practice is open to new patients.
+Dr. Jeffry Menzner practices orthopedic trauma and adult orthopedic reconstructive surgery.
+Dr. Menzner obtained his medical school training at Baylor College of Medicine and performed his residency at a hospital affiliated with the University of Utah.
+Patients gave him an average rating of 3.5 stars out of 5.
+He is in-network for Coventry, First Health, Self-Pay/Uninsured, and more.
+He is open to new patients.

-Dr. Darby Webb is a physician who specializes in orthopedic trauma, hand surgery, and adult orthopedic reconstructive surgery.
-On average, patients gave her a rating of 3.5 stars out of 5.
-Dr. Webb is an in-network provider for Medicare insurance.
-She attended medical school at Medical University of South Carolina College of Medicine.
+Dr. Darby Webb sees patients in Boise, ID.
+Her medical specialties are orthopedic trauma, hand surgery, and adult orthopedic reconstructive surgery.
+She has received a 3.5 out of 5 star rating by her patients.
+She is an in-network provider for Medicare insurance.
+Dr. Webb studied medicine at Medical University of South Carolina College of Medicine.

 Conditions / Treatments